-- Industry and determination students must have demonstrated through their 'Effort' or 'Attitude to Learning' Grades that they are capable of working to deadlines and meeting academic expectations of their teachers, commensurate with their potential. - Attitude students' school behavioural record, including detentions, during the Fourth Year and Fifth Year (Yrs 10 and 11) must indicate a readiness to work hard and to accept the authority of the school willingly. - Academic attainment a minimum entry requirement of seven GCSEs of which at least four need to be at A/A grade, and three at B grade.
-A or A grades are required in the subjects that will be studied at A Level for all students.
-Students are required to have a minimum of a C grade in both Maths and English Language.
+- Industry and determination students must have demonstrated through their 'Effort' or 'Attitude to Learning' Grades that they are capable of working to deadlines and meeting academic expectations of their teachers, commensurate with their potential. - Attitude students' school behavioural record, including detentions, during the Fourth Year and Fifth Year (Yrs 10 and 11) must indicate a readiness to work hard and to accept the authority of the school willingly. - Academic attainment a minimum entry requirement of seven GCSEs of which at least four need to be at grade 7 (A) and three at grade 6 (B) or above.
+Grade 7 (A) is required in each of the four subjects that will be studied at A Level for all students.
+Grade 8 (A\) is needed for Further Maths.
+Students are required to have a minimum of grade 4 (C) in both Maths and English Language.

-The Head of Fifth Year and Fifth Year Tutors see all Fifth Year pupils and discuss potential issues with them and parents from the beginning of the Fifth Year.
+The Heads of Houses and Tutors see all Fifth Year pupils and discuss potential issues with them and parents from the beginning of the Fifth Year.

 Students failing to meet these criteria may be admitted to the Sixth Form following consultation with the parents.
 If admission is granted, students must expect to have to give undertakings for their future work and/or conduct and to meet specific work targets during the Lower Sixth.
-The School has a procedure which outlines how we make this decision, and parents will be fully involved during the process.
+Parents will be fully involved during the process.